 8. Develop a “signature style” Many bloggers, stylists, and fashion insiders consider signature style as the holy grail of fashion.
 It helps you distinguish yourself from everyone else but the big bonus is that it simplifies getting dressed.

 YOUR SIGNATURE LOOK: You’ll notice that fashion icons from Coco Chanel to Michelle Obama to Victoria Beckham veer toward classic, not trendy clothes.
 With classics as your base, any one thing can be your look: a piece of jewelry or a statement-y accessory, a particular color, a particular silhouette, or wearing clothes that accentuate a particular body part.
-From that base, build your look systematically — not haphazardly — by planning your wardrobe needs with intention, so with an idea in mind of where you’re taking your wardrobe.
+From that base, build your look systematically — not haphazardly — by planning your wardrobe needs with intention.

-Ask yourself before you shop, What piece and in what style would pull together many of the items in my closet; a modern kitten heel? a navy dress? wire rings? a grey clutch? bone cat-eye sunglasses?
+Ask yourself before you shop: What piece and in what style/color/shape will pull together many of the items in my closet?
+It may be a modern kitten heel, a navy dress, wire rings or hoop earrings.

-9. Organize and beautify your closet A chic and organized closet makes getting dressed quicker and being beautiful, you’ll want to maintain your organized standards.
+9. Organize and beautify your closet A chic and organized closet makes getting dressed quicker and because it’s beautiful, you’ll want to maintain your organized standards.

 Don’t have a walk-in?
-Make the best of whatever size and style closet you have by making yours the chicest it can be:
+Make the best of whatever closet you have by making yours the chicest it can be: